To be honest, I’ve really never been a “joiner”.

-However, even knowing my somewhat ambivalent past habits, I never dreamed I’d miss face-to-face interaction as much as I do.
+However, even knowing my ambivalence to social endeavors, I never dreamed I’d miss face-to-face interaction as much as I do.

-I often wondered if my coaching clients who work remotely, felt the same.
-Turns out, many of them do.
+I often wonder if my coaching clients who work remotely, felt the same.
+(Turns out, many of them do.)

 This week I had the chance to read an eye-opening piece at Slate, concerning the stigma associated with an admission that we feel lonely (even if only from time to time).
 In it, the author describes the immediate inclination we have to connect loneliness with being “less than” or dare I say “loser”.
 That has to stop, because it’s simply not true.

-Research completed by MIT Sloan, has explored this concern as applied to our work lives, discussing the isolation and lack of visibility that may come along when working remotely.
-These negative by-products of working remotely won’t affect all of us, as we are individuals.
+Research completed by MIT Sloan, has explored this as applied to our work lives, discussing the isolation (and lack of visibility) that may come along when working remotely.
+These negative by-products won’t affect all of us equally, as we are individuals.
 However, potential issues should always be on the radar.
-Discussions are sadly incomplete if we fail to address the common by-product of even occasional loneliness.
+Discussions are sadly incomplete, if we fail to address the common by-product of even occasional loneliness.

-Even with all the available social networks, we need to feel real connection, not simply increase the amount of ambient chatter.
+Even with all the available social networks, we need to feel real connection — not simply an increase the amount of ambient chatter.

 I have a couple of ideas for this.
-I’m sure we’ll uncover a number of other strategies.
 Here are a few for starters:

 - Check in frequently.
 Make a concerted effort to speak with someone in your office daily.
 Whether this is your manager, mentor or colleague — this will help retain a sense of belonging.